New York State Route 25

 New York State Route 25 (NY 25) is an east–west state highway in downstate New York in the United States.
-The route extends for just over 105 mi from east midtown Manhattan in New York City to the Cross Sound Ferry terminal at Orient Point on the end of Long Island's North Fork.
+The route extends along the central parts and North Shore of Long Island for just over 105 mi from east midtown Manhattan in New York City to the Cross Sound Ferry terminal at Orient Point on the end of Long Island's North Fork.
 NY 25 is carried from Manhattan to Queens by way of the double-decked Queensboro Bridge over the East River.

 NY 25 is unique among New York State Routes on Long Island, as it is the only one to leave the geographical boundaries of Long Island, albeit minimally; it ends at the western terminus of the Queensboro Bridge.
-It is also one of only two signed New York State routes in Manhattan (the other is NY 9A.)
+It is also one of only two signed New York State routes in Manhattan (the other is NY 9A).
+Additionally, NY 25 is the second-longest highway on Long Island after its South Shore counterpart: NY 27 (Sunrise Highway / Montauk Highway).

 NY 25 runs along several differently-named roads.
 In the borough of Queens, it is called Queens Boulevard, Hillside Avenue and finally Braddock Avenue.
 Braddock Avenue ends immediately upon crossing over the Cross Island Parkway.
 At that point, NY 25 turns east onto Jericho Turnpike, which runs along the Queens-Nassau border from Braddock Avenue to 257th Street.
 Continuing east through Nassau and western Suffolk counties, NY 25 retains the name Jericho Turnpike.
 Further east, the highway becomes Main Street in Smithtown, Middle Country Road in central Suffolk, Main Street again in Riverhead, and finally Main Road in eastern Suffolk.

-Two alternate routings exist bearing the designation NY 25 Truck, both along the North Fork of Long Island.
+Two alternate routings exist bearing the designation NY 25 Truck, both along the North Fork.
 They began as two separate routes, one between Laurel and Mattituck and the other in the vicinity of Greenport; however, they were effectively merged after a truck route was established between Mattituck and Greenport.